CodeSolid/CodeSolid.github.io/codesolid:_python_in_practice/content.md

 There are many ways to write content in Jupyter Book.
 This short section covers a few tips for how to do so.

 First, we force a rebuild.
-A lot.
+A lot of times.